 Sometimes when you send an email, it never gets through to the recipient.
-Perhaps the email address has a typo or the server on the other end had some kind of problem.
+Perhaps the email address has a typo or the receiving email server had some kind of problem.
 This is known as an email bounce.

 Email service providers are required to suspend accounts that have two many bounces while they investigate the cause.
 There are two kinds of bounces that can cause trouble: hard bounces and soft bounces.

 A hard bounce means that the email is completely undeliverable.
 The email address may not exist or there could be a mistake in how it was entered.
 A soft bounce is when the email address is correct, but there’s a problem with the server.
 Perhaps the mailbox is full or the server is not available at that moment.

 Too many of either type can lead to a bounce suspension.

 A bounce suspension is when your email service provider suspends your ability to send emails to your list because you have too many email bounces.

 Your provider will let you know what services are available during the suspension, and will work with you to resolve the issue quickly.